SecretsFiles/RobloxExecutor/README.md

 # How to make it work

-1 ° Install the extension__
+1 ° Install the extension<br />
-2 ° Copy the code below and paste it in the folder of Synapse X "autoexec"__ 3 ° Enter a roblox map and have fun
+2 ° Copy the code below and paste it in the folder of Synapse X "autoexec"<br />
+3 ° Enter a roblox map and have fun

 ```lua